 Innkeeper Tim Lindemuth and his now deceased dog, Tippy.

-Sage, a two-pound terrier, and Sydney, an eight-pound min-pin, share the house with Tim.
+Sydney and Sage share the house with Tim.

 Dean of Women Helen Moore

 The first resident of the home was Helen Moore.
 Following Abbie Van Zile, Helen became the second dean of women at Kansas State University and served there from the late 1930s until her death in 1963.
 Moore Hall, a student residence hall on the K-State campus, is named in Helen's honor to remember her long service to the university.